-Note that the process of gathering the information for the bug report can take a while, especially for job node set-ups.
-If a Workbench user experiences a server-related error, it is also possible to submit a bug report from the Workbench error dialog.
-This report will include the same archive as when submitting a bug report from the web interface.
-All data sent to AdvancedGenomicsSupport@qiagen.com is treated confidentially.
+Note that the process of gathering the information for the bug report can take a while, especially for job node setups.
+If a Workbench user experiences a server-related error, it is also possible to submit a bug report from a Workbench error dialog if they are presented with one.
+The same archive is included as when submitting a bug report from the server web interface.